Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

     .Run();
 ```

-Unlike the previous example, this is a lot more readable.
+With this approach, the consumer can create a stateful `Command` object by specifying the required executable name, after which they may use the available methods to freely configure additional options they may need.
+The resulting expression is not only significantly more readable, but is also much more flexible due to not being constrained by the inherent limitations of method parameters.

 ## Fluent type definitions

-Now, at this point you may be wondering how any of this may be related to generics.
-Well, it's directly related because **generics are essentially functions for types**.
+At this point you may be curious how is any of that related to generics.
+After all, these are just functions and we are supposed to be talking about extending the type system instead.

-In fact, you can consider the relationship between generic types and normal types as the same type of relationship that functions and values have.
-In order to use a generic type, we must first provide it with a set of required type arguments, after which we get a regular resolved type that we can instantiate or derive from.
+Well, the interesting thing is that **generics are just functions, except for types**.
+In fact, you may consider a generic type as a special higher-order construct that resolves to a regular type after you supply it with the required generic arguments.
+This is analogous to the relationship between functions and values, where a function needs to be provided with the corresponding arguments to resolve to a concrete value.

-The similarity between functions and generics is also evident in the design problems that you can experience in both.
-For example, imagine we're working on a web framework and want to define an `Endpoint` type that represents an operation that maps a request object to the resulting response object.
+Because of their similarity, using generic types can also sometimes be inconvenient in much the same way.
+As an example, let's imagine we're building a web framework and want to define an `Endpoint` type, which represents an entry point through which the user can send HTTP requests and receive responses.

-We can model such a type with the following signature:
+Such a type can be modeled using the following signature:

 ```csharp
 public abstract class Endpoint<TReq, TRes> : EndpointBase